The Department of Athletics coordinates with the Office of Student Scholarships and Aid (OSSA) to allocate and administer athletic scholarships

 3.9.1 Pre-Packaging and Purchasing Textbooks

 The Department of Athletics Compliance Office produces a list of book scholarship recipients prior to the beginning of each semester.
 The Compliance Office shares this list with the OSSA, the Academic Support Program for Student-Athletes (ASPSA), the University Cashiers Office and UNC Student Stores.
-The Compliance Office updates this list daily, or as coaches change scholarship allocations, and informs the above referenced parties of all updates.

 During the first week of classes each term (including Summer School, when applicable), UNC Student Stores shares student-athlete book scholarship purchase information with the OSSA, the Compliance Office, the ASPSA and the Cashier’s Office.
 This information includes student-athlete book scholarship recipients who have not yet picked up their books.